 - Two letters of reference issued by members of the university.
 We do not provide a specific format, but prefer a personal statement.
 Applicant's university letter head or a similar format is recommended.
 If previous studies were completed more than two years before the application, one letter may be from the current employer.

 - Photocopies of all official certificates and transcripts - including proof of grading system(s) (plus maximum and minimum passing grade) applied in your bachelor's degree.

 - Photocopies of English or German translations of all official certificates and transcripts (including proof of grading system(s) (plus maximum and minimum passing grade) applied in your bachelor's degree), in case the language of the certificates is neither English nor German.

-Please note that we only accept applications using the "Communications Technology"-specific application form, which will be sent to you once your pre-application has been positively evaluated.
+Please note that we only accept applications using the "Communications Technology"-specific application form.
 Applications in any other format or those which have not been pre-evaluated will be summarily rejected.
 Full applications have to be posted by postal mail to the following address:

 Faculty of Engineering, Computer Science and Psychology

 After evaluation of your documents, and upon positive decision on your application, the University of Ulm will send you a letter of admission (Zulassung).

 If you want Educational Testing Service (ETS) to report the TOEFL score directly to us: The University of Ulm's Institutional Code is 8407

 However, if you use the following address (instead of the code) the TOEFL score will be sent directly to the Communications Technology office: